jorgeacunam/jorgeacunam.github.io/_pages/team.md

 layout: page
 permalink: /team.html
 title: Team
-page-title:
+page-title: HSE Lab
-description: Members of the Health Systems Engineering Laboratory (HSE Lab).Thank you for your patience!
+description: Members of the Health Systems Engineering Laboratory (HSE Lab).
+Thank you for your patience!
 This page is currently under development and will be available soon.
 Please check back later for updates.
 nav: true
 nav_order: 8
 nav_rank: